-If you are thinking of buying an older iPhone, or wondering whether it’s worth updating your current handset, one important factor to consider is for how long Apple will be offering support for that handset.
+If you are thinking of buying an older generation or used iPhone, or wondering whether it’s worth updating your current handset, one important factor to consider is how long Apple will be offering support for that handset.

 It’s for this reason that we dissuade people from buying particularly old iPhone handsets.
 The risk that a fault could occur or that you might be exposed to security risks is too high.

-The good news is that Apple does at least support iPhones for a long time.
-Software support lasts around a decade, while hardware support can be available on five to seven year old handsets
+The good news is that Apple does support iPhones for a reasonably long time.
+Software support lasts more than eight to ten years, while hardware support can be available on five to seven-year-old handsets

-Statista (a provider of market and consumer data) publishes a chart that shows for how long Apple supports older iPhones.
-The company updated this chart in September 2021, adding the iPhone 13 series and iOS 15.
+Statista (a provider of market and consumer data) publishes a chart that shows how long Apple supports older iPhones.
+The company updated this chart in June 2023, adding iOS 17.

-The graph shows for how long the software on iPhones has been supported by Apple, and the good news is that support for the operating systems has continued for years after these phones were sold, especially among the newer iPhones.
+The graph shows for how long the software on iPhones has been supported by Apple, and the good news is that security support for the operating systems has continued for years after these phones were sold, especially among the newer iPhones.

 The length of support increased with the launch of the iPhone 4s in 2011.
 That phone was able to run operating systems all the way up to iOS 9.
-Apple was still supporting iOS 9 in 2019 – it issued a GPS related update that July.
+Apple was still supporting iOS 9 in 2019 when it issued a GPS related update that July.
 The iPhones 4 and 4s are considered obsolete by Apple.

-If you have an iPhone 6 or older and are concerned about security it is time to update your iPhone because it is likely that no more security updates will be issued by Apple, meaning that the iPhone 5s and iPhone 6 will not be supported by Apple.
+Therefore, we advise that if you have an iPhone 6 or older and are concerned about security it is time to update your iPhone because it is likely that no more security updates will be issued by Apple, meaning that the iPhone 5s and iPhone 6 will not be supported by Apple.

 When does Apple stop supporting iPhones?